 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Served alone, this Garlic Lover’s Crockpot Beef Stew with Olives, Capers, and Tomatoes is a perfect main dish for a low-carb or low-glycemic eating plan or any phase of the South Beach Diet.
+Served alone, this Garlic Lover’s Crockpot Beef Stew with Olives, Capers, and Tomatoes is a perfect main dish for a low-glycemic eating plan or any phase of the South Beach Diet.
 With approved ingredient choices it’s also Paleo or Whole 30 approved.